 Periodical cicadas emerge on prime numbered years, either 13 or 17.
 The 13 year ones are restricted to the South.
 There are a couple of theories why this is.
 One has to do with the ice ages during the Pleistocene Epoch 1.8 million years ago.
 Summers then were believed to be cyclical, with warmer summers each 13 or 17 years.
 While underground the temperatures were regulated, the adults emerged on these warmer years.
 This was a good adaptation as no predators could evolve to take advantage of them emerging so far apart.
 By all of them emerging in synchronization over a short time period, when ground temperatures reach 64 degrees Fahrenheit in a sustained pattern, usually after a rain, they overwhelm the predators that remain.
 Through what is called predator satiation, where animals who would eat them are flooded with so many cicadas that they can consume only a small amount, reducing the probability of an individual being eaten, many survive to lay eggs.

 The cicadas that emerge together in the same year are collectively called a "Brood" which are labeled with Roman numerals.
-There were at one time 17 broods in North America, but now some are now extinct.
+There were at one time 17 broods of 17-year cicadas in North America (30 overall, with thirteen 13-year ones), but now some are now extinct, and only15 survive.
 Take for example Brood XI which was last seen in Connecticut in 1954.
 The ones emerging in the DMV and other parts are parts of Brood X, the Great Eastern Brood.
 This is one of the larger and most widespread of them.
 For the first time since 2004, periodical cicadas will emerge in parts of Delaware, Georgia, Illinois, Indiana, Kentucky, Maryland, Michigan, North Carolina, New Jersey, New York (though almost extinct (extirpated) here), Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, and Washington, DC.

 While there are 3,000 species of cicadas (Latin for "tree cricket"), periodical cicadas are a rarity, with only eastern North America having them.
 This is a natural phenomenon where cicadas form huge choruses by species.
 For while they may seem the same, there are actually three species that emerge together to then attract their specific females.
 Each male chorus (for only the males call) has its own species specific songs to attract their mates and they group together for best effect.
 They last for 5-6 weeks as adults.
-You will start to notice the burrows as they emerge, or occasionally chimneys or mud turrets that they form when digging out and then the empty molts of old skins from the emerging nymphs.
+You will start to notice the burrows as they emerge, or occasionally chimneys or mud turrets in wetter areas, that they form when digging out and then the empty molts of old skins from the emerging nymphs.
+The nymphs usually have shed 5 times before the final molt to an adult cicada.
+Nymphs ready to emerge have black spots behind their eyes, but you'll see many nymphs prior to their emergence under logs or flagstones.
+They will start to burrow sideways when they can't go up anymore and you'll see these the most should you lift the logs and flagstones.
 Most periodical cicadas have red eyes, but some also have white or grey eyes.

 Periodical burrows and a molt